strongX509/cyber/Computing_Systems/Programs.md

 ```console
 > gdb sum
 ```
-we load the generated object code `sum` into the debugger and disassemble the machine instructions for the function `sum`
+We load the generated object code `sum` into the debugger and disassemble the machine instructions for the function `sum`
 ```assembly
 (gdb) disassemble sum
 Dump of assembler code for function sum: